domdicarlo/star_wars_script_analysis/README.md

-# hw10 by Dominic DiCarlo
+# Star Wars Script Analysis

 ## About
 In this fun analysis, I take Star Wars movie screenplays and look at word frequencies and sentiment across films in the original and prequel trilogies.
 I also look briefly at the one of the newer movies and make a comparison to the originals.
 I scrape the texts from the [the Internet Movie Script Database](https://www.imsdb.com/) in the R-Markdown.
 I have also added backup copies of these texts in the "./data" directory.